zihuazheng/DIP/README.md

 [**DIP: Deep Inverse Patchmatch for High-Resolution Optical Flow**](https://openaccess.thecvf.com/content/CVPR2022/papers/Zheng_DIP_Deep_Inverse_Patchmatch_for_High-Resolution_Optical_Flow_CVPR_2022_paper.pdf), **CVPR 2022**

+# Change Log
+All notable changes to this project will be documented in this file.

+## [Unreleased] - 2023-10-19
+Here we add support for onnx

 ## Installation

 Our code is based on pytorch 1.6.0, CUDA 10.1 and python 3.8.
+The stereo matching version is based on pytorch 2.0.1, CUDA 11.7 and python 3.10.12

 ## Demos